 4.2.8 Usage with limited reach

-Where ICT products are free-standing or installed, the operational elements will need to be within reach of all users.
+Where ICT products are free-standing or installed, all the elements required for operation will need to be within reach of all users.

 NOTE: Considering the needs of wheelchair users and the range of user statures in the placing of operational elements of the user interface may contribute towards meeting this clause.